Server Platform Product Support Lifecycle Policies and Definitions

 Customers that would like to continue receiving new maintenance patches for a particular product during its extended support period, can do so by purchasing Long Term Service Pack Support.

 With major support centers worldwide staffed 24x7x365 with expert Linux engineers trained in servicing mixed IT environments, you'll get the help you need, when you need it.
-Customers with standard and priority subscriptions can initiate service requests through Customer Center, or by sending an email or calling their support contact.
-More+
+Customers with standard and priority subscriptions can open incidents through Customer Center, or by opening a CHAT session or calling the support center.
+More ›

 Comprehensive installation, migration, configuration and break-fix technical support is offered during a product's general support period to customers with standard and priority subscriptions.